The police baton banged along steel bars, stabbing at my slumbering brain.

-“She’s awake,” called out the young constable carrying two coffee mugs.
+“She’s awake,” called out the young constable, carrying two coffee mugs.

 “Um…” Yep, my ability to form words was lost in my sludge filled brain.

-I glared at the cops in triple vision.
+I glared at the cops… in triple vision.

 “Now comes the ‘oh, shit, how did I stuff up,’ look.”
 The constable snorted into his coffee mug.

-Collapsing back onto the slab cuddled up beside my pushbike, I’d become the sideshow freak of Sunday-speak in a town that never forgets–ever.
+Collapsing back onto the slab, I cuddled up beside my pushbike.
+Somehow, I’d become the sideshow freak of Sunday-speak in a town that never forgets–ever.
 Was it too late to ride away and join the circus?
 Why was my bike being arrested?

 What the hell did I do?